Idyli Kamaterou is a fully accredited therapist with the BABCP (British Association of Behavioural and Cognitive Psychotherapies).

 Idyli has had experience of both primary and secondary mental health services.
 Her skills have developed though her clinical work in different settings:

 - general psychiatric ward (Edgware Community Hospital)

 - multi-disciplinary community mental health teams for people with psychotic and non-psychotic disorders

-In the last few years, she has been working therapeutically with people who experience conditions, such as: anxiety disorders (stress, social anxiety, health anxiety, obsessive-compulsive disorder), depression, low self-esteem, panic and chronic pain or/and long-term conditions.
+- IAPT services for people with anxiety disorders (stress, social anxiety, health anxiety, obsessive-compulsive disorder), depression, low self-esteem, panic and chronic pain or/and long-term conditions

-She has a special interest in geriatric psychology which got her involved in running a pilot program for older adults with long-term conditions at Woking Community Hospital, Surrey which involves individual and group interventions.
-She is also organising and running workshops and educational programs for charity organisations in the UK.
+Idyli has a special interest in geriatric psychology which got her involved in running a pilot program for older adults with long-term conditions at Woking Community Hospital.
+She runs specialist clinics for perinatal cases and people who have long-term conditions.